Skills or school-is university still worth it?

 Students unhappy with uni and how much it costs

-In 2019, 12% of the students taking part in an international study stated the university experience was worse than they imagined.
+12% of the students taking part in a recent international study stated the university experience was worse than they imagined.

 In the UK, 5% of students in a Higher Education Policy Institute report said they wouldn’t enter Higher Education if they had the chance to start over.